-One Vote supports people with disabilities raising their voices on issues like employment, housing transition, and education through equal access to voting, but we’re not the only ones.
-We have partners in our campaign, these are just a few of them.
-We welcome partnership from any group or organization working to broaden and strengthen the voices of the disability community.
+One Vote Now supports people with disabilities raising their voices on issues like employment, housing transition, and education through equal access to voting.
+But, we’re not the only ones.
+We have partners in our campaign and these are just a few of them.
+We welcome partnership from any group or organization that is working to broaden and strengthen the voices of the disability community.

 The Disability Rights Education and Defense Fund (DREDF), founded in 1979, is a leading national civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities. http://dredf.org

 RespectAbility, empowering people with disabilities to achieve the American dream. http://respectabilityusa.com